 - a.
 Composition.
 There shall be a City Council composed of the Mayor and six (6) Council Members to be elected by the voters of the City at large. - b.
 Eligibility.
 Only the registered voters of the City who have resided in the City for at least six months immediately prior to the date of election shall be eligible to hold the office of Council Member or Mayor. - c.
 Terms.
-The terms of Council Members and the Mayor shall be for three (3) years. - d.
+The terms of Council Members and the Mayor shall be for three (3) years following the completion of the terms as provided in Section 9.05. - d.
 The Council by resolution or ordinance shall establish the powers and the duties of the Council and of the Mayor in addition to those assigned by the Charter.